fastplotlib/fastplotlib/CONTRIBUTING.md

 documentation to properly note your changes.
 See below for details on how to [add tests](#adding-tests) and properly [document](#adding-documentation) your code.

 Now you are ready to make a Pull Request.
 You can open a pull request by clicking on the big `Compare & pull request` button that appears at the top of the `fastplotlib` repo after pushing to your branch (see [here](https://intersect-training.org/collaborative-git/03-pr/index.html) for a tutorial).

 > **_NOTE:_** Please make sure that you initially make your PR as a **draft** PR against the `main` branch.
 When you think the PR is ready, mark
 > it for review to trigger tests using our CI pipeline.
 If you need to make changes, please set the PR back to a draft when pushing further
-> commits until it's ready for review again.
+> commits until it is ready for review again.

 Your pull request should include the following:
 - A summary including information on what you changed and why